miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 ### 1.7 Other Relevant Remarks

-* There are similarities between this user story and the US11 regarding the method getEmployeeByRoleId() which is used to get center coordinators.
+* There are similarities between this user story and the US11 regarding the method getEmployeesWithRole() which is used to get center coordinators.

 ## 2. OO Analysis